The Babadook: Critical response

 On 30 November 2014, William Friedkin, director of The Exorcist (1973) stated on his Twitter profile, "Psycho, Alien, Diabolique, and now THE BABADOOK."
 Friedkin also added, "I've never seen a more terrifying film.
 It will scare the hell out of you as it did me."
 Prominent British film critic Mark Kermode named The Babadook his favourite film of 2014 and in 2018 listed it his eighth favourite film of the decade.
 In 2022, Samuel Murrian declared it the "best horror movie so far this century" in Parade.

 In subsequent years, The Babadook has been listed as a modern cult film.
 In The Guardian, Luke Buckmaster listed it as one of the best Australian films of the 2010s.
 Film scholar Amanda Howell argues that part of the film's critical success can be attributed to many film critics having discussed the film within the context of art-horror rather than purely as a horror film.
-Howell discussed the film as part of an international cycle of contemporary art-horror films alongside Pan's Labyrinth (2006), Let the Right One In (2008) and Antichrist (2009) that negotiate and blur the boundaries between art and horror.
-The Babadook has gained popularity as an internet meme, with the titular monster being ironically adopted as a queer icon.
+Howell discussed the film as part of an international cycle of contemporary art-horror films alongside Pan's Labyrinth (2006), Let the Right One In (2008), and Antichrist (2009) that negotiate and blur the boundaries between art and horror.
 In 2025, it ranked number four on The Hollywood Reporters list of the "25 Best Horror Movies of the 21st Century".